wordofwarning/wordofwarning.org/current/2026/eganpinchbeck/index.md

 Content Warnings: please click [here](/warnings).

-Features: a contemporary cabaret/performance work with varied content including spoken English, dance/movement and magic; occurs in the Quays Theatre on the ground floor, an auditorium with stalls seating.
+Features: a contemporary performance work with varied content including spoken English, music, and projected visuals; occurs in Aldridge Studio 1 on the second floor, a studio space with raked seating.

 Queries: please contact <a href="https://thelowry.com/visit-us/access" target="_blank">Lowry</a> on 0161 876 2183 or <mailto:access@thelowry.com>